 Introduction

-Firstly, let’s take a quick look at some of the major differences between private and group practices.
-You may still feel on the fence about whether or not you want to make the move, and knowing these specific differences may help you feel more confident in your decision.
+First, consider the significant differences between private and group practices.
+You may still be unsure whether to make a move, and knowing these differences may help you feel more confident about your decision.

 Solo private practice

-A solo private practice essentially entails a healthcare provider working largely by themselves to deliver healthcare solutions to patients.
-There may be a need for an administrative staff member, but solo practice business plans typically revolve around having minimal support from other staff.
-Working in a solo private practice allows you to develop meaningful relationships with clients and run the business on your own terms.
+Beginning a solo private practice entails a healthcare provider working alone to deliver healthcare solutions to patients.
+While an administrative staff member may be needed, a solo practice business plan typically involves minimal support from other staff.
+Working in a solo private practice allows you to develop meaningful relationships with existing or new clients and run the business on your terms.

 Group private practice